Peracchidaniele/excercise/README.md

-This is a serious message
+This is NOT a serious message